 Spanish Elements II

 The Fitzgeralds in BaltimoreFall 2012

 Conversations with the EarthMy ExtracurricularsSAAB

-I live in Wolman-shoutout to 5 East!
+My freshman year, I lived in Wolman-shoutout to 5 East!
 Look, guys, don't listen to what anyone tells you: Wolman is the best.
 I know everyone says that about their dorms, but it's true.
 Wolman has air conditioning (and, let me tell you, it is HOT those first few weeks), privacy, common rooms, its own private gym and computer rooms, and is conveniently right next to CharMar, which means you can run out for yummy snacks and sandwiches whenever you want.
 A lot of people complain that Wolman is far from other things on campus, but really it's just across the street, and besides, I don't mind a little extra walking-it prevents you from gaining the freshman 15!Follow Me!

 If you have any questions, or just want to say hi, feel free to ask me a question on the forums!
 I'm friendly, I promise.
 I also blog a lot, so you can check that out at http://blogs.hopkins-interactive.com/2016/author/grace/

 Also, if you guys want live updates on what I'm doing at Hopkins, feel free to follow me on Twitter at @JHU_Grace!